-If you stay the night in Flint Ridge, you may get lucky and hear a “barking” sound from your campsite in the morning.
-That’s because just below, at Klamath river, is a popular spot for seals and sea lions to hunt for fish.
-The sandbar between the ocean and the river prevents predators from entering, but allows just enough water through for fish to swim inside.
+If you stay the night in Flint Ridge, you may get lucky and hear a pleasant “barking” sound from your campsite in the morning.
+That’s because just North of the campground is a popular spot for seals and sea lions to hunt for fish.
+The sandbar between the ocean and Klamath river prevents predators from entering, but allows just enough water through for fish to swim inside.
 Prime hunting grounds!
 Sometimes, from the overlooks, you can see the seals and sea lions sunbathing below you.

-You can also park a little ways down the road and take the trail to the water but keep in mind, these animals are easily frightened.
-Stay 300 feet away (and on the other side of the river, do not attempt to cross over to the sandbar where they are resting), walk slowly and don’t yell or make too much noise.
+If you are walking near Klamath river, you might also spot some seals swimming (and most likely hunting) in the water near you.
+Be sure to stay 300 feet away (and on the other side of the river, if possible – do not attempt to cross over to where they are resting), walk slowly and don’t yell or make too much noise.
 I found it also helped to sit or lay on my stomach while observing them.
 That way, they didn’t really notice me and when they did swim up to get a better look, they didn’t seem to feel threatened – just curious.

 Be respectful, don’t interfere, and I promise you’ll have a much more enjoyable experience!
 If you appear nonthreatening, the seals and sea lions will behave naturally and continue hunting, swimming, and playing.

-It is also important to note that during spring months, mothers leave their babies alone on the shore while they hunt.
+It is also important to note that during spring months, mothers will leave their babies alone on the shore while they hunt.
 The babies have not been abandoned and do not need help.
 Leave them and their mother will return.
 If you feel you have reason to be concerned, call a park ranger and they will take care of it the appropriate way.

 KLAMATH RIVER OVERLOOK